gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 its voice was slower and raspier than before.
 "Power reserves at two percent."
-Maddy didn't know what "percent" was, but "two" didn't sound very many.
+Maddy didn't know what "percent" was, but "two" didn't sound like very many.

-Another door.
+Another door---this level seemed to be made of them.
 *Click.*
 More white light that made her squint after the dim red in the corridor.
 It was a control room like the one where they had met Patient.
 *How many of these are there?* she wondered.

 Dockety pushed past her.
-Four quick steps took it to a panel on the wall that held a dozen square black receptacles.
+Four clumsy steps took it to a section of the wall with a dozen square black receptacles.
 It opened a panel in its torso with its remaining arm, pulled out a cable, and plugged itself in.